-Trend: The SR 99 Bikeway project (primarily funded by Fed-Trend: B-Line ridership has shown a steady increase over the eral stimulus money) provided a boon for the City's bikeway system.
+Trend: The SR 99 Bikeway project (funded by Federal stimu- Trend: B-Line ridership has shown a steady increase over the lus money) provided a boon for the City's bikeway system.
 Chico has been successful in procuring grants monies, but grants do not provide a reliable funding source.
-Identifying ing service, which will be critical to continnew funding sources and incorporating multi-modal infrastruc- ued ridership increases. ture into capital projects will help expand and improve the City's bikeway system.
+Identifying new funding and incorporating multi-modal infrastructure into capital projects will help expand improve the City's bikeway system.